Leonard2310/NanoparticleBreastCellClassification/README.md

 # Breast Cell Classification Project

 ## Description
 This project involves predicting the class of each breast cell (benign/malignant) after exposure to carbon nanoparticles.
 The objective is to determine whether nanoparticle exposure affects the recognition of tumor tissue.
-Participants are tasked with developing one or more prediction models using data analysis and machine learning techniques.
-The performance metric to optimize is Accuracy.

 ## Evaluation
 The evaluation metric for this competition is Accuracy, which is calculated as the percentage of correctly classified instances with respect to the total evaluated instances.